geerlingguy/docker-centos7-ansible/README.md

 ## Tags

   - `latest`: Latest stable version of Ansible.
+  - `python2`: Latest stable version of Ansible, but on Python 2.x.
   - `testing`: Same as `latest`, but with additional testing dependencies, including:
     - `yamllint`
     - `ansible-lint`